NIC Logo

 • Candidates will be evaluated on the following tasks:

-• 7.1 Ultrasonic treatment supplies are labeled in English
+• 7.1 Ultrasonic treatment products are labeled in English

 • 7.2 Implements and supplies are visibly clean

-• 7.5 Applies solution to the area to be treated
+• 7.5 Applies ultrasonic treatment solution to the area to be treated

-• 7.6 Performs horizontal strokes across forehead.
+• 7.6 Performs horizontal strokes across the forehead.
 Cord must be attached to hand piece

-• 7.7 Performs vertical strokes across forehead.
+• 7.7 Performs vertical strokes across the forehead.
 Cord must be attached to hand piece

 • 7.8 Performs strokes in a downward motion across the upper lip.
 Cord must be attached to hand piece